bhavind18/mylibrary/README.md

 # mylibrary
-Create simple library website using php and some other languages uses Bhavin
+Create simple library website using php and some other laages uses

-     Author page, Dashboard page, Category page and Index page design and header are completed me.
-Dharmrsh
-     invoice page module and and use library fpdf to generate pdf. login page backend, logout page are completely dharmesh
+Group members:
+Bhavin
+Dharmesh
+Yogita